magpie-ea/magpie-backend/README.md

 ### Local (Offline) Deployment
 Normally, running the server in a local development environment would involve installing and configuring Elixir and PostgreSQL.
 To simplify the development flow, [Docker](https://www.docker.com/) is used instead.

-#### First-time installation
+#### First-time installation (requires internet connection)

 The following steps require an internet connection.
 After they are finished, the server can be launched offline.

 1. Install Docker from https://docs.docker.com/install/.
-You may have to open the application in order to let it install its command line tools.
+You may have to launch the application once in order to let it install its command line tools.
 Ensure that it's running by typing `docker version` in a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows).

   Note:
   - Although the Docker app on Windows and Mac asks for login credentials to Docker Hub, they are not needed for local deployment .
 You can proceed without creating any Docker account/logging in.
   - Linux users would need to install `docker-compose` separately.
 See relevant instructions at https://docs.docker.com/compose/install/.

 2. Ensure you have [Git](https://git-scm.com/downloads) installed.
-Clone this git repo with `git clone https://github.com/ProComPrag/ProComPrag.git` or `git clone git@github.com:ProComPrag/ProComPrag.git`.
+Clone the server repo with `git clone https://github.com/b-a-b-e/ProComPrag.git` or `git clone git@github.com:ProComPrag/ProComPrag.git`.

 3. Open a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows), `cd` into the project directory just cloned via git.